Programs for Patients Living with Life-Limiting Illness

 Special Offering: In-Person Retreat

-The course also includes an optional in-person retreat day with a sound journey, meditation, and opportunities for meaningful connection.
+The course also includes an optional in-person with a video link for those who cannot participate in person.

 Referral Process and Registration Procedure